While a noisy laptop fan can be a sign of potential problems, it is possible to troubleshoot and solve these issues in a matter of minutes.

 A noisy laptop fan is not only annoying but also an indicator of more significant underlying problems.

-Usually, excessive fan noise is attributable to dust or overheating.
-Both work in opposition to the fan and cause it to use more energy thereby making more noise.
+Usually, excessive fan noise is attributable to dust or overheating - the same is also true of PS4 laptop fans which frequently become noisy due to dust build-up.
+Dust and overheating work in opposition to the fan and cause it to use more energy thereby making more noise.

 The inside of a laptop is a prime spot for collecting dust.
 That’s because most laptops use forced ventilation, which, as a byproduct, sucks dust into the interior compartments.